opnsense/docs/source/manual/how-tos/ipv6_dsl.rst

 - Use IPv4 connectivity

 Set the prefix size to the one your provider delegates, mostly /56 or 64, sometimes /48.
-If you experience problems with the 24h disconnect, it may help to set **Prevent Release** in section :menuselection:`Interfaces --> Settings`.

 Then change to :menuselection:`Interfaces --> [LAN]` and set **IPv6 Configuration Type** to **Track Interface**.
 At the bottom in section **Track IPv6 Interface** choose **IPv6 Interface** as WAN and for